 Shout out to Michelin for prioritizing innovation and sustainability.
 The tire manufacturer is driving toward an eco-friendlier future with solutions addressing every component of the tire’s lifecycle.

-Thomas is an analyst in Kalypso's PTC practice, based in Boston, Massachusetts.
+Thomas is a consultant in Kalypso's PTC practice, based in Boston, Massachusetts.
 When he isn't helping clients build better digital capabilities, he enjoys hiking, board games, and rooting for the Pittsburgh Steelers.